ionic-team/stencil-site/src/docs/guides/workers.md

 For further information, check out [this fantastic tutorial](https://www.html5rocks.com/en/tutorials/workers/basics/) by our friends at HTML5Rocks.

 It also requires of the generation of a different chunk of JS, the `my-worker.js` in the example above.
-This means you usually need extra-tooling that transpiles the worker entry point a generates another `.js` file.
+This means you usually need extra tooling that transpiles and bundles the worker entry point into another `.js` file.

 Fortunately Stencil can help you solve these two problems: the tooling problem and the communication problem.